Cornell-MAE-UG/fa25-portfolio-jamesk26/_projects/turbo-analysis.md

 Representative studies and findings:

 - Experimental papers report measurable heat transfer in turbine housings and irreversible losses in blade rows (see References).
-- Manufacturer datasheets and compressor/turbine maps provide measured efficiency islands which quantify real performance across flow/PR axes.
+- Manufacturer datasheets and compressor/turbine maps provide measured efficiency islands which quantify real performance across flow/\(PR\) axes.

 ## 4. Performance Mapping & Operating Behavior

-Compressor and turbine manufacturers publish maps showing contours of constant isentropic efficiency and operating islands in the corrected mass-flow vs. pressure-ratio (or corrected speed) plane.
+Compressor and turbine manufacturers publish maps showing contours of constant isentropic efficiency and operating islands in the corrected mass-flow vs. pressure-ratio (\(PR\), or corrected speed) plane.
 Key map features:

 - Surge line (low flow limit) where unstable flow (rotating stall) begins — operation left of the surge line is unsafe and causes performance loss or damage.
 - Choke (high flow limit) where mass flow cannot be increased for a given geometry.